 Five Ways to Control COPD with COPD therapies

 Chronic Obstructive Pulmonary Disease (COPD) is a major disability that can affect your functional capacity and quality of life.
-Common signs and symptoms of COPD are chronic cough, breathlessness and sputum production.
-COPD may also bring anxiety, fear, depression, and stress.
+Common signs and symptoms of COPD are chronic cough, breathlessness, and sputum production.
+COPD may also bring anxiety, fear, depression, and stress to COPD patients.

 In this case, it is important to perform self-management techniques to cope with the disease, to control symptoms and to continue with your daily routine.

 Here is a list of five things COPD patients can do to help control and manage COPD.
-Read the COPD therapies, including stem cell therapy for COPD in Florida, below:
+Read more about the COPD therapies, including stem cell therapy for COPD in Florida, below: